colorjs/color-space/.work/marketing/audience.md

 1. *"Doesn't culori/colorjs.io already do this?"* — For the common spaces, yes. color-space is for **when they don't have your space**, when you want **CSS-native ranges**, or when you need the conversion **verified**.
 It's a conversion kernel, not a competing toolkit — it can sit *under* them.
 2. *"No parsing / interpolation / ΔE / gamut-mapping?"* — Correct, by design.
 That's the application layer; keeping the kernel pure is why it stays tiny and tree-shakeable.
 Pair it with culori/chroma for those.
-3. *"Is the math right?"* — Differentially tested against colorjs.io (the CSS spec editors' impl) both directions at 1/255; the rest cited to original papers; documented cases where it corrects the literature.
+3. *"Is the math right?"* — Every space pinned to an independent cited anchor; 29 differentially tested against colorjs.io (the CSS spec editors' impl) both directions at 1/255; camera logs differential-tested against the Academy's official ACES vendor transforms (deltas published, reruns on every `npm test`); documented cases where it corrects the literature.
-4. *"151 spaces — is that just padding?"* — Each is a real, separately-importable transform with cited provenance and a round-trip test.
+4. *"162 spaces — is that just padding?"* — Each is a real, separately-importable transform with cited provenance and an independent conformance anchor.
 Breadth is the point: the long tail (camera logs, appearance models, Munsell) is exactly what nothing else has.
-5. *"Will it bloat my bundle?"* — Import one space, ship ~2 kB.
-The ~44 kB figure is *all 151 together* — which nobody imports.
+5. *"Will it bloat my bundle?"* — Import one space, ship 0.4–1.5 kB.
+The 55 kB figure is *all 162 together* — which nobody imports.
 6. *"v3 breaking changes?"* — Ranges moved from 0–1 to CSS-native; there's a migration guide.
 One-time, mechanical.

 ---